Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 They don't have to be long and laborious - short and sweet can be best (such as recording command outputs).
 For an example of good note checking, [have a look at this by Dan](https://github.coventry.ac.uk/CUEH/DansALLNotes).

 ## MarkDown
-All three of the ComSec committee uses MarkDown - this is a simplistic language great for taking notes.
-Personally, I prefer it to other options because of code fences with syntax highlighting and as its open-source many programs are able to open it.
-Finally, it is easy to export MarkDown to different formats, e.g. All the content on this website has been exported to HTML from MarkDown.
+All three of the ComSec committee uses Markdown - this is a simplistic language great for taking notes.
+Personally, I prefer it to other options because of code fences with syntax highlighting and, as it's open-source, many programs are able to display it in its formatted form.
+Finally, it is easy to export Markdown to different formats, e.g. All the content on this website has been exported to HTML from Markdown.

 ### Editor Choice
 As said above, you can open/use multiple programs to edit ComSec articles.
 Here are some of our favourites: